Getting Started

 Press Ctrl+C in the SSE CLI terminal to stop streaming and delete the SSE Reaction.

-Drasi can query patterns over time, including the absence of activity.
+Drasi can query patterns over time, including the absence of change.
 This is powerful for monitoring and alerting scenarios — for example queries that contain:

 • all sensors that have stopped reporting data for more than 5 minutes